Financial fraud explained

 As with card fraud, there are many different types of APP fraud, detailed below.

-If you are a victim of authorised push payment fraud it can be difficult to get a refund of APP fraud losses, because banks are legally required to follow your instructions.
+If you are a victim of authorised push payment fraud it can be difficult to get a refund because banks are legally required to follow your instructions.
 However, banks must take steps to protect customers from financial harm.

 Additional protection is in place for customers of banks signed up to a new voluntary code for APP scams, which provides a reimbursement fund for blameless victims.